Headache: A Merck Manual of Patient Symptoms podcast

 Daily preventive therapy is warranted when frequent migraines interfere with activity despite acute treatment.
 (See also the Evidence-Based Guidelines at the AAN web site.)

-For patients who use analgesics frequently, particularly those with medication overuse headache, preventive drugs (see see Drugs for Migraine and Cluster Headaches*) should be combined with a program for stopping overused analgesics.
+For patients who use analgesics frequently, particularly those with medication overuse headache, preventive drugs (see Table 6: Drugs for Migraine and Cluster Headaches*) should be combined with a program for stopping overused analgesics.
 Choice of drug can be guided by coexisting disorders, as for the following:

 Last full review/revision November 2012 by Stephen D. Silberstein, MD